9LV: 9LV Mk2.5 (1983–1987)

 The 9LV Mk2.5 introduced a new high level language (RTL/2) and also upgrades to the hardware architecture with new processors and busses.
 The Swedish Navy Arte726E is an example of 9LV Mk2.5.

 9LV Mk3 (1987–2005)

 Based on the experiences from 9LV Mk2.5, a major redesign of 9LV was performed for 9LV Mk3, starting around 1985.
 It featured a module based architecture called Base System 2000 (Bassystem 2000), as an addition of the commercial OS-9 real-time operating system.
 The new programming language Ada was introduced in cooperation with the company Rational.
-After the acquisition of the Ericsson "H Division" developing a competing Combat Management System (Maril systems) January 1, 1990, several key architectural features were transferred into 9LV Mk3.
+After the acquisition of the Ericsson "H Division" developing a competing combat management system (Maril systems) on 1 January 1990, several key architectural features were transferred into 9LV Mk3.

 Features of 9LV Mk3 included a fully distributed system, based on Ethernet LAN, with small, location independent, applications implemented in Ada.
 It also featured a "system family" concept, with all ship classes based on a common code base (reference book on reuse) and multi-function consoles, allowing any operator to perform any task from any position.